wodby/docs/docs/stacks/_includes/local/multiple-projects.md

 This set up also works for any Docker projects.
 You can replace nginx-proxy config with Traefik and get other projects all routed with on traefik container.

+!!! warning "For macOS users with docker-sync"
-macOS users make sure names of `syncs` in `docker-sync.yml` file must be unique per project.
-The recommended way is to run stand-alone docker-sync with syncs definition for all projects.
-Do not forget to update `src` paths for projects.
+    Make sure names of `syncs` in `docker-sync.yml` are unique per project.
+The recommended way is to run a stand-alone docker-sync with syncs definition for all projects.
+Do not forget to update `src` paths for projects

 In case of issues: